Putin, Erdogan To Meet In Sochi On November 13

 Turkey supports rebels who want to oust Assad.

-Along with Iran, they have sponsored a series of negotiations on the Syria conflict in Astana, Kazakhstan.
+Along with Iran, they have sponsored a series of negotiations on the Syria conflict in Kazakhstan’s capital, Astana.

 Based on reporting by TASS, Interfax, and Reuters